Blasty1/ANN-and-Deep-Learning/README.md

             -  Use sigmoidal transfer functions in the hidden layers and a linear in the output
             -  Parametrize the regularisation method ( hyperparameter lambda ) and check for the speed of the convergence
     - Simulations and evaluation
-        - check the performance of the best and worst architectures on test data
+        - check the performance of the best and worst architectures on test data  bruno
-        - Add zero-mean Gaussian noise to training data
+        - Add zero-mean Gaussian noise to training data brun
         - use the best architecture & fix the number of nodes in the first hidden layer and vary the number of nodes in the second use the noise training data
         - Add Gaussian noise for the validation data and see the performance of the models using this validation data
         - 5 task skip